 Chemistry (OCR A)

 Everything around us is made up of chemicals, including ourselves.
 Chemistry is about making and designing new molecules, analysing substances and working out how and why chemical reactions happen.
 The search for new substances is never ending and by studying Chemistry you can be part of this.
-It is considered the central science and hence is a key requirement for medically related courses.
+It is considered the central science and hence is a key requirement for veterinary and medically related courses.

 Here at Sexey’s we follow the OCR A specification which is developed in conjunction with The Royal Society of Chemistry, GlaxoSmithKline and leading teachers.
 The course equips students with many transferable skills vital to success in the future such as data handling, problem solving ad critical analysis.
-This is why Chemistry is often a desirable subject choice on further education and employment applications and allows students to enter a wide range of careers from the more obvious science based careers to the less obvious areas of accountancy and management consultancy.
+This is why chemistry is often a desirable subject choice on further education and employment applications and allows students to enter a wide range of careers from the more obvious science based careers to the less obvious areas of accountancy and management consultancy.

 Module 1 – Development of practical skills in Chemistry